pret/pokeplatinum/README.md

 This is a WIP PC port of Pokemon Platinum based on the [pret](https://github.com/pret/pokeplatinum) decompilation project.

+Currently it is possible to reach the first gym.

 To build:
 * make linux
 * (WIN64 TODO)